bigspotteddog/ScrollToFixed/README.md

 **UPDATE**: The "remove" trigger was renamed as "detach" to avoid the new Google Chrome (24) native "remove" method.

+**UPDATE**: The 'dontCheckForPositionFixedSupport' option was commented out as it did not accurately detect support.

+**UPDATE**: A new option was added by [murb](https://github.com/murb), 'dontSetWidth', for box-sizing: border-box that does not set the width on the target element when it goes fixed or absolute.

 ## Usage ##

 Default options: